GeorgeLychock/ssu-fullstackdev-user-centric-bs/README.md

         -   TBD.
     -   #### Imagery
         -   Images will be kept to a minimum, most likely just a hero image of something that corresponds to George's PD or Education.
 Also, a sidebar image will be used for all secondary pages.
+    -   #### Iconography
+        -   Use icons in nav elements, social media elements

 *   ### Wireframes